StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 > [!IMPORTANT]
 > As of 2024.01.07...
 The Local Startup script does not work for me.
 I don't know what the solution is.
 It runs but the cpu affinity still gets reverted back to the old values.
+> If you have a solution please post in https://github.com/StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/issues/1

 I can however solve the other problem where everytime we make a change in sqm the cpu affinity gets reverted back.
 We will need to modify sqm's init.d so that it starts the /root/performancetweak.sh script